Legal English

 Legal English, also known as legalese, is a register of English used in legal writing.
 It differs from day-to-day spoken English in a variety of ways including the use of specialized vocabulary, syntactic constructions, and set phrases such as legal doublets.

-Legal English has traditionally been the preserve of lawyers from English-speaking countries (especially the US, the UK, Ireland, Canada, Australia, New Zealand, Kenya, and South Africa) which have shared common law traditions.
-However, due to the spread of Legal English as the predominant language of international business, as well as its role as a legal language within the European Union, Legal English is now a global phenomenon.
+Legal English has traditionally been the preserve of lawyers from English-speaking countries.
+Due to the spread of Legal English as the predominant language of international business, as well as its role as a legal language within the European Union (EU), Legal English is now a global phenomenon even in non-English speaking countries.

 Historical development

 In prehistoric Britain, traditional common law was discussed in the vernacular (see Celtic law).
 The legal language and legal tradition changed with waves of conquerors over the following centuries.
 Roman Britain (after the conquest beginning in AD 43) followed Roman legal tradition, and its legal language was Latin.
 Following the Roman departure from Britain circa 410 and the Anglo-Saxon invasion of Britain, the dominant tradition was instead Anglo-Saxon law, which was discussed in the Germanic vernacular (Old English), and written in Old English since circa 600, beginning with the Law of Æthelberht.
 Following the Norman invasion of England in 1066, Anglo-Norman French became the official language of legal proceedings in England for a period of nearly 300 years until the Pleading in English Act 1362 (and continued in minor use for another 300 years), while Medieval Latin was used for written records for over 650 years.
 Some English technical terms were retained, however (see Anglo-Saxon law: Language and dialect for details).

 In legal pleadings, Anglo-Norman developed into Law French, from which many words in modern legal English are derived.
 These include property, estate, chattel, lease, executor, and tenant.
 The use of Law French during this period had an enduring influence on the general linguistic register of modern legal English.
 That use also accounts for some of the complex linguistic structures used in legal writing.
 In 1362, the Statute of Pleading was enacted, which stated that all legal proceedings should be conducted in English (but recorded in Latin).
 This marked the beginning of formal Legal English; Law French continued to be used in some forms into the 17th century, although it became increasingly degenerate.

 From 1066, Latin was the language of formal records and statutes, and was replaced by English in the Proceedings in Courts of Justice Act 1730.
 However, because only the highly-educated were fluent in Latin, it never became the language of legal pleading or debate.
 The influence of Latin can be seen in a number of words and phrases such as ad hoc, de facto, de jure, bona fide, inter alia, and ultra vires, which remain in current use in legal writing (see Law Latin).